 There are three main types of IOLs to choose from.
 Each of these is a little bit different depending on what type of vision correction you need.

 If you are considering cataract surgery, how do you know which IOL is the best choice?
 This depends on a couple things.
-First of all, are you okay with occasionally needing to wear glasses?
-If the answer is no, then multifocal IOLs will probably be your best bet.
+First of all, do you want to reduce your dependence on glasses for both far and near?
+If the answer is yes, then multifocal IOLs will probably be your best bet.